ForkEyeee/personal-portfolio/README.md

 # Personal Portfolio Website

-Welcome to my personal portfolio website.
-Created with a mobile-first responsive design, it offers a flexible user interface that adjusts seamlessly across devices of varying screen sizes.
+Created with a mobile-first responsive design, with a flexible user interface that adjusts seamlessly across devices of varying screen sizes.

 ## Installation & Setup